jfblanchard/gimp-plug-ins/README.md

   4. Gaussian blur - user defined radius (default = 20)
   5. Reduce top layer opacity - user defined, default = 30%
   6. Merge down.
+  7. Layer blend mode set to "Grain Merge"
-  7. Set top layer to 50% opacity
+  8. Set top layer to 50% opacity

 The final merge down in not performed to allow for a final opacity tweak to the upper layer before merging down.